adityarathod/adityarathod/README.md

 I'm a **rising sophomore** at The University of Texas at Dallas. ☄️

-I currently work as a summer **Software Developer Intern** at RealPage.
+I worked as a **Software Developer Intern** at RealPage this past summer.

 You can visit my [portfolio site](https://adityarathod.github.io/) or look through my projects below!